-This delicious Green Smoothie is refreshing and easy to make with just a handful of ingredients.
-It’s perfect for breakfast or a snack.
+This Green Smoothie is an energizing breakfast or snack that will fill you up without weighing you down!
+It’s easy to make with just a handful of ingredients.

-Green smoothies are one of my favorite ways to get more nutrients into my diet.
-This is my go-to green smoothie recipe, made with six simple ingredients.
+Over the years, I’ve made A LOT of green smoothies.
+I started making this version years ago, and it’s now my go-to green smoothie recipe, the one that I find myself making again and again.
+It’s cool, creamy and refreshing, the perfect pick-me-up on a busy morning or low energy afternoon.
 This base recipe is extremely versatile, and you can swap in your favorite ingredients to make your best green smoothie.
 I’ve given you lots of ideas below!

 Green Smoothie Ingredients

 - Fresh Spinach: To put the green in this healthy green smoothie!
-You won’t taste the spinach in the smoothie.
+You won’t taste the spinach in the smoothie, promise!

 - Banana: It’s best to use a banana that is fairly ripe because it will add more sweetness to the smoothie than a less ripe banana.
 Since we’re using other frozen fruits in the smoothie, the banana can be fresh or frozen.